lixitrixi/orbita/README.md

 # orbita
-A retro-style gravity simulation coded with pygame.
+A simple gravity simulation coded with pygame.